-Not far from there, at the far end of the Marché-au-blé (wheat market), present-day place Jean Jaurès, and near the ramparts, there was a 12th c. chapel dedicated to Saint Nicolas, who was bishop of Myre (Turkey) in the 4th c. and very popular in our regions during the Middle Ages.
+Not far away, at the end of the "Wheat Market" (now Jean Jaurès Square) and near the ramparts, there was a 12th century chapel dedicated to Saint Nicolas, Bishop of Myre (Turkey) in the 4th century. already very popular in our regions in the Middle Ages.

-After the destruction of the neighbourhood in the great fire of 1524, wealthy merchants hired the Troyes architect Jean Faulchot to build a new Saint-Nicolas church on the ruins of the chapel.
-The work soon began simultaneously at both ends, i.e. the choir and the façade.
-The latter adjoined the rampart and people entered the church by a side door.
+After the destruction of the district during the great fire of 1524, wealthy merchants commissioned the Trojan architect Jean Faulchot to build a new Saint-Nicolas church on the ruins of the chapel.
+The work quickly began at both ends: the choir and the facade.
+The latter is glued to the rampart: one then entered the church through the side door.

-The two worksites did not join until 1590, but the ensemble is nevertheless homogeneous.
+The two shipyards did not meet until 1590, but the whole is homogeneous.

-The lower part of the church is Gothic and may date from the time of the old chapel.
-The upper section is in the Renaissance style.
-The southern portal has a superb Christ on the cross surrounded by statues of David and Isaiah.
-The present-day entrance was added to the façade in 1840, after the demolition of the ramparts and the construction of the boulevard Victor Hugo.
-Its style is neo-Renaissance and sustains the Calvary chapel.
-In the past, the entrance was via the current gallery and the monumental stairway of the nave.
+The bottom of the church is Gothic and could date from the old chapel, its floor is more Renaissance style.
+The south portal features a superb Christ on a cross surrounded by statues of David and Isaiah.
+The current entrance was added in front of the facade in 1840, after the destruction of the ramparts and the opening of Victor Hugo Boulevard.
+It is in the neo-Renaissance style and supports the chapel of Calvary.
+Previously, the entrance was through the current gallery and the monumental staircase of the nave.

-The interior decoration of the church is admirable, in particular the stained glass windows and the statuary.
-In the gallery, the Christ suffering under the weight of the cross, by an anonymous 16th century Troyes painter, is a genuine masterpiece.
-In the first bay on the left, the Sépulchre can be seen, a reproduction of Christ's tomb brought back from Jerusalem by a Crusader.
+The interior decoration of the church, particularly the stained glass windows and the statuary, will be admired: in the gallery, Christ bending under the weight of the cross, an anonymous 16th century Trojan man, is a true masterpiece.
+In the first left bay opens the Sepulchre, a reproduction of Christ's tomb brought back from Jerusalem by a Crusader.

-Only open from Tuesday to Saturday between 4pm and 6 pm.
+Open only from Tuesday to Saturday between 4pm and 6pm (confessions).